shantoroy/shantoroy.github.io/_posts/2022-04-12-set-up-dvwa-damn-vulnerable-web-application.md

 toc: true
 toc_label: "Table of Contents"
 toc_icon: "heart"
-excerpt: "This post provide a summary of how to install DVWA platform, which is a popular platform learning web"
+excerpt: "This post provide a summary of how to install DVWA, which is a popular platform to learn web vulnerabilities."
 ---

 I will post a series tutorial of web application vulnerabilities and how to learn about these vulnerabilities through practice.
 Throughout the series we will learn about the common vulnerabilities including Cross-site scripting, SQL injections, etc.